buaazp/diskutil/README.md

 	fmt.Println(ds)
 ```

-After calling ds.Get(), you can visit any stat in the DiskStatus like this:
+After calling `Get()`, you can visit any stat in the DiskStatus like this:

 ```
 	for i, ads := range ds.AdapterStats {